DatenVorsprung/gama-gym/README.md

 # gama-gym
 ## Installation instructions
-Note: remember to activate your python virtual environment before installing the package From the root project directory
+Note: remember to activate your python virtual environment before installing the package

+From the root project directory:

 ```
 pip install -e .
 ```